History of the University of North Alabama: LaGrange College

+LaGrange College and Military Academy

+In 1858, following the death of the school's president and the loss of most of its students to nearby Florence, the college was suspended and re-established as the LaGrange College and Military Academy, with James W. Robertson as superintendent.
+Under its new name, additional buildings were constructed and the school reached its highest prosperity.
+The state of Alabama made provision for two cadets from each county to be enrolled, and by 1861 47 of its 171 students were state cadets.
+The school suffered a loss of enrollment again when Alabama seceded, and in March 1862 Robertson received approval from the Alabama governor to enroll the 35th Alabama Infantry from faculty, cadets, and enlistees from surrounding counties.

+On April 28, 1863, the buildings were destroyed by Union soldiers of the 10th Missouri Cavalry, including a library of 4,000 volumes.

+Today, a nine-ton stone monument marks the former location of the LaGrange community and college.

 Florence Wesleyan University

 LaGrange graduate R.H.
 Rivers, after becoming president of the college, led most of the students and all but one faculty member from the mountain in late 1854 to relocate to Florence.

-Those who accompanied the school across the Tennessee River to Florence fully expected that the institutional name, LaGrange College, would be carried over, too.
-However, Alabama Legislature referred to grant a charter to the new institution under its old name, so the school was re-incorporated as Wesleyan University.
+Those who accompanied the school across the Tennessee River to Florence fully expected that the institutional name, LaGrange College, would be carried over as well.
+After the move, however, the Alabama Legislature passed a bill to reincorporate the institution under a new name, Florence Wesleyan University.
+Governor John A. Winston vetoed the bill to incorporate under the new name, but the Alabama Legislature voted to override his veto.

 Admission to Florence Wesleyan required an acquaintance with English grammar, arithmetic, geography and the Latin and Greek Grammar.
 Prospective students also were required to demonstrate an ability to translate four books of Caesar's Gallic Wars, six books of Virgil's Aeneid, Jacob's or Felton's Greek Reader, and at least one of Xenophon's Anabasis.

-One hundred and 60 students enrolled in the first year of operation (1855) of Florence Wesleyan University.
+One-hundred sixty students enrolled in the first year of operation (1855) of Florence Wesleyan University.
 The school quickly attracted students from five states and two foreign countries.
-Among Florence Wesleyan's graduates were Alabama governor Emmet O'Neal and Texas governor Lawrence Sullivan "Sul" Ross (the latter of whose tenure as president of Texas A&M University was known as the 'golden age' of that institution).
+Among Florence Wesleyan's graduates were Alabama Governor Emmet O'Neal and Texas Governor Lawrence Sullivan "Sul" Ross (the latter of whose tenure as president of Texas A&M University was known as the "golden age" of that institution).
 Ross also is the namesake of Sul Ross University in Alpine, Texas.

 Though the bloody four-year conflict between North and South loomed, the years immediately preceding the outbreak of the Civil War are considered the best years of the institution during the 19th century.
 The fledgling university was entirely out of debt and even had amassed an endowment of $50,000.
 The faculty was considered first rate for the time and place.